qwerty-arun/Startup/Staring a startup.md

 - Cofounders at different locations: Don't do it.
 Speed and communication outweigh everything else.

 # 4) EXECUTION
 - Everything in a startup gets modeled after the founders.
 Whatever the founders do becomes the culture.
-You gotta execute well yourself first.
+You gotta execute yourself well first.
 - CEO has five jobs: Set the vision, raise money, evangelize, hire and manage, make sure the entire company executes.
-- Firgure out what to do and can you get it done?
+- Figure out what to do and can you get it done?
 These are the two parts.
 ## Focus
 - What are you spending your time and money on?
 What are the two or three most important things?
 - Say NO a lot!
 Set overarching goals.
 Repeat them.
 Most startups are not focused enough.
 They may be working hard but not on the right things.